cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 The hiring manager can understand the depth of your expertise and the impact of your work.
 Thus, the version for her should emphasize technical skills and accomplishments.
-For example, if you got a best paper award in a conference, make sure to explain why is hard (with estimate percentage of people who get it) and valuable (why is such a significant achievement in terms of outreach).
+For example, if you got a best paper award in a conference, make sure to explain why is hard (with estimate % of people who get it) and valuable (why is such a significant achievement in terms of outreach).

 Meanwhile, the HR version could be the boring version and include more general keywords and phrases that align with the job description.
 This would help to ensuring it passes through [applicant tracking systems](https://en.wikipedia.org/wiki/Applicant_tracking_system) and resonates with non-technical people.